Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: Preliminaries

 For $n\geq 0$, the {\em level-$n$ language} $\cL_{{\bt}}^{(n)}$ generated by ${\bt}$ is the set of all words $w \in \cA_n^\ast$ for which there exist $m > n$ and $a \in \cA_m$ such that $w$ occurs in $\tau_{n,m}(a)$.
 For each $n\geq 0$, we let $X_{{\bt}}^{(n)}$ be the set of infinite words $x\in\cA_n^\Z$ whose factors belong to $\cL_{{\bt}}^{(n)}$.
 In general $\cL(X_{\bt}^{(n)})$ is only a subset of $\cL_{\bt}^{(n)}$, but if $\btau$ is primitive, then $X_{\tau}^{(n)}$ is minimal and $\cL(X_{\tau}^{(n)}) = \cL_{\tau}^{(n)}$ for every $n \geq 0$ (see {\em e.g.} \cite[Theorem 5.2]{BD14}).
 We set $X_{\btau}\coloneqq X_{\btau}^{(0)}$ and call this set the subshift {\it generated} by ${\btau}$.
 We also set $\cA:=\cA_0$.
 One has $X_{\bt}\subseteq \cA^{\mathbb Z}.$ A subshift $X$ is said to be {\em generated} by $\btau$ if $X = X_{\btau}$.
 The fundamental relation between the different subshifts $X_{\btau}^{(n)}$ is that

 for all $m > n \geq 0$ \cite{BSTY}.
 The subshift $X_{\bt}^{(n)}$ is called the level-$n$ subshift associated to $\bt$.

 The classical setting of substitutive subshifts can be viewed as a special case of the $S$-adic formalism, as we now explain.
 Let $\tau$ be a substitution on the alphabet $\cA$, and let $M_{\tau}$ denote its incidence matrix.
 The substitution $\tau$ is said to be \emph{primitive} if there exists a positive integer $k$ such that $M_{\tau}^k$ has strictly positive entries.
 Consider the constant directive sequence $\btau = (\tau)_{n \geq 0}$.
 This directive sequence is then (strongly) primitive.
 The substitutive subshift $X_{\tau}$ is defined as the subshift $X_{\btau}$ generated by the constant directive sequence $\btau$.
-In particular, $X_{\btau}$ is minimal.
+In particular, $X_{\btau}$ is minimal and uniquely ergodic (see \emph{e.g.} \cite{Que}).

 The following lemma is useful for constructing limit points.
+An alterative formulation using the notion of {\em nested sequences} is proved in \cite[Lemma 4.4]{mercat}.
+See also \cite{ICALP} where the term \emph{congenial} is used.

 \begin{lemma} Let $\btau=(\tau_n:\cA_{n+1}^*\to\cA_n^*)_{n\ge0}$ be a primitive directive sequence.
 Then, there exists a sequence $(a_n \in \cA_n)_{n\ge0}$ such that, for every $n\ge0$, the word $\tau_n(a_{n+1})$ starts with $a_n$. \end{lemma} \begin{proof} Fix $n\ge 0$ and $b_n\in\cA_n$.
 We inductively define $a_{n,n}=b_n$, and for $0\le i<n$, let $a_{i,n}$ be the first letter of $\tau_i(a_{i+1,n})$.
 Since the product $\prod_{i\ge0} \cA_i$ is compact in the profinite topology, there is an increasing sequence $(n_k)_{k\ge 0}$ such that, for every $i \ge 0$, the sequence $(a_{i,n_k})_{k\ge i}$ is eventually constant; denote its limiting value by $a_i\in\cA_i$.
 Then, for each $i$ and all sufficiently large $k$, the letter $a_{i,n_k}$ is the first letter of $\tau_i(a_{i+1,n_k})$.
 Passing to the limit shows that $a_i$ is the first letter of $\tau_i(a_{i+1})$.
 Thus $(a_i)_{i\ge 0}$ satisfies the required property. \end{proof}